apache/johnzon/src/site/markdown/index.md

 ]]></pre>

 This module enables to enforce a strict compliance of JsonPointer behavior on `/-` usage.
-Johnzon default implementation enables to use it as "remove last element" when using a remove patch (or not add semantic).
-This module enforces this case to be invalid to be closer to the intended wording of the JSON Pointer underlying specs.
+Johnzon default implementation enables an extended usage of it for replace/remove and get operations.
+In that case, it will point to the last element of the array so it's easy to replace/remove or get the last element of the array.
+For add operation, it remains the same, aka points to the element right after the last element of the array.

+This module enforces Johnzon to be JSONP compliant and fail if `/-` is used for anything but add.

 Note that you can even customize this behavior implementing your own `JsonPointerFactory` and changing the ordinal value to take a highest priority.